Alpine-DAV/ascent/src/docs/sphinx/index.rst

 Getting Started
 ----------------

-To get started building and using Ascent, see the :doc:`Quick Start Guide <QuickStart>`  and :doc:`Ascent Tutorials Info <Tutorials>`.
+To get started building and using Ascent, see the :doc:`Quick Start Guide <QuickStart>`  and the :doc:`Ascent Tutorial <Tutorial>`.
 For more details about building Ascent see the :doc:`Building documentation <BuildingAscent>`.

 Ascent Project Resources
 ==========================